kennytaan/CZ4031-DBSP-Java/README.md

 or

 Option 2.
--Install Coding Pack for Java on https://code.visualstudio.com/docs/java/java-tutorial
+- Install Coding Pack for Java on https://code.visualstudio.com/docs/java/java-tutorial

 More information can be found here: https://code.visualstudio.com/docs/java/java-tutorial